Marjorie Main: Film career

-Main's best-known role was Ma Kettle in the Ma and Pa Kettle film series.
+Main's most notable role was Ma Kettle in the Ma and Pa Kettle film series.
 She had renewed her contract with MGM for another seven years, which continued until the mid-1950s, when the studio lent her to Universal Pictures to play Ma Kettle for the first time in The Egg and I (1947), starring Claudette Colbert and Fred MacMurray.
 Main played opposite Percy Kilbride as Pa Kettle and was nominated for an Academy Award for Best Actress in a Supporting Role for her performance in the film.

-The two Kettle characters proved to be so popular among film audiences that Universal decided to do a series.
-Main portrayed the Ma Kettle character in nine Ma and Pa Kettle films between 1949 and 1957.
-Kilbride was her co-star in most of the films, but left after Ma and Pa Kettle at Waikiki (1955), the seventh in the series.
+The two Kettle characters proved to be so popular with film audiences that Universal decided to do a series.
+Main portrayed Ma Kettle in nine films between 1949 and 1957.
+Kilbride was her co-star in most of the films, but left after the seventh film, Ma and Pa Kettle at Waikiki (1955).
 Main filmed The Kettles in the Ozarks (1956) without Kilbride.
-Parker Fennelly played the Pa Kettle role opposite Main in the final film of the series, The Kettles on Old MacDonald's Farm (1957) Each film grossed Universal about $3 million, which helped save the studio from a financial collapse.
-In addition to acting in the films, Main wrote some of the dialogue for her character and created her costumes and make-up.
+Parker Fennelly played Pa Kettle in the final film, The Kettles on Old MacDonald's Farm (1957).
+Each film grossed Universal about $3 million, which helped save the studio from a financial collapse.
+In addition to acting, Main wrote some of her dialogue and created her own costumes and makeup.